-- 1.1 In 2019 we will progress the implementation of key actions to improve public health as outlined in the NHSGGC Public Health Strategy - 'Turning the Tide through Prevention'. - 1.2 In 2019 we will promote and develop 'Choose the Right Service' to support people to access pharmacy, social prescribing and the extended multidisciplinary team in primary care. - 1.3 We will reduce demand on A&E services by supporting people to understand the available care pathways they can use. - 1.4 By autumn 2020 we will have an agreed work plan to empower and help people to understand their health. - 1.5 By 2021 we will have developed and implemented innovative use of technology to monitor and support people with long term conditions. - 1.6 We know that the factors that cause women to become involved in the criminal justice system are very likely to relate to multiple vulnerability.
-We are developing a model to reduce social exclusion and encourage participation in communities. - 1.7 Throughout the life of this plan we will take forward the actions in relation to Realistic Medicine: Further information on realistic medicine can be found using the link in Appendix 3.
+- In 2019 we will progress the implementation of key actions to improve public health as outlined in the NHSGGC Public Health Strategy 'Turning the Tide through Prevention'. - In 2019 we will promote and develop 'Choose the Right Service' to support people to access pharmacy, social prescribing and the extended multi-disciplinary team in primary care. - We will reduce demand on A&E services by supporting people to understand the available care pathways they can use. - By autumn 2020 we will have an agreed work plan to empower and help people to understand their health. - By 2021 we will have developed and implemented innovative use of technology to monitor and support people with long term conditions. - We know that the factors that cause women to become involved in the criminal justice system are very likely to relate to multiple vulnerability.
+We are developing a model to reduce social exclusion and encourage participation in communities. - Throughout the life of this plan we will take forward the actions in relation to Realistic Medicine: Click here for more information on realistic medicine.